realthinged/3denEnhanced/README.md

     Download the stringtable.xml from this repository and open it with Stringforge -> File-> Open Add your translations/corrections
     Upload the updated stringtable.xml and create a Pull Request

+    WARNING!
+    I'll NO longer accept private messages with translation improvements or similar, it's just too much work to compare the changes and edit them manually.
+Thanks for your understanding.